 The Girl Scout Camp opened in 1938 after minor renovations, including an enlarged dining hall and the reinforcement of the Lodge floor in anticipation of folk dancing activities.
 The Great Camp buildings otherwise have remained largely unchanged, as campers were housed in platform tents grouped into units throughout the wooded areas of the island.

 In 2004, Eagle Island was designated by the National Park Service as a “National Historic Landmark”, its highest distinction for historic properties of national significance.

-The owner of Eagle Island, the Girl Scout Council of Greater Essex and Hudson, was merged with two other New Jersey councils to form the Girl Scouts Heart of New Jersey (GSHNJ) effective October 1, 2008.
-In 2008, after 70 years of continuous operation, Eagle Island Camp was closed.
-Citing a number of similar challenges in owning and continuing to operate Eagle Island, the Board of Directors of GSHNJ voted to sell the property in October, 2010.
+In 2008, the owner of Eagle Island, the Girl Scout Council of Greater Essex and Hudson, was merged with two other councils to form the Girl Scouts Heart of New Jersey (GSHNJ).
+In June 2009, after 70 years of continuous operation, Eagle Island Camp was closed and the Board of Directors of GSHNJ voted to sell the property in October, 2010.

-In November of 2015, Friends of Eagle Island, Inc. acquired Eagle Island from GSHNJ, through the extraordinary generosity of an anonymous donor.
+In November of 2015, Friends of Eagle Island, Inc. acquired Eagle Island through an extraordinary donation.
 This purchase completed the first phase of FEI’s vision of ensuring that “children may always play” on Eagle Island.
-In the short time since then, the organization has focused on positioning itself for the restoration and revitalization of the island’s historic Great Camp buildings and other facilities.